HanDyVQA: A Video QA Benchmark for Fine-Grained Hand-Object Interaction Dynamics: Experiments

 \paragraph{Error analysis over spatiotemporal resolutions.} We statistically analyze the underlying causes of recognition errors to better understand the limitations of current video models.
 By comparing the incorrect options with the correct ones for each question, we categorize the errors into four types: (i) \textbf{Class / Side Confusion}, (ii) \textbf{Interaction / Spatial Relationship Error}, (iii) \textbf{Motion Error}, and (iv) \textbf{Structural Change Error}.
 Each distractor may correspond to one or more error types.
 We annotated the above error types using GPT-4o for all categories except \textbf{Objects}.
 The error rate for each model was computed per error type, where the rate for type $X$ is calculated by $\frac{\#\text{questions where the model selected an option of } X}{\#\text{questions containing an option of } X}$.

-Figure~\ref{fig:reason_classification_resolution} presents the error rate trends across different input frame counts and resolutions for the mPLUG-Owl3 and Qwen2.5-VL models.
+\cref{fig:reason_classification_resolution} presents the error rate trends across different input frame counts and resolutions for mPLUG-Owl3, Qwen2.5-VL, and Gemini-2.5-Pro.
 The \textbf{Interaction / Spatial Relationship} class showed the highest error rate across models, accounting for the lower performance in \textbf{Location} and \textbf{Parts}. mPLUG-Owl3 achieved its lowest error rate at 8 frames for all categories except \textbf{Motion}, explaining the observed performance saturation.
 This is likely because the model was trained on eight-frame video clips, whereas Qwen2.5-VL is trained with dynamically varying frame rates and resolutions. \textbf{Motion} showed the most limited gains from increasing frame counts and resolutions across models, which explains the modest improvement in \textbf{Process} and \textbf{Location}.
+In contrast, \textbf{Gemini-2.5-Pro} exhibited the most consistent reduction in error rates across all error classes as the number of input frames increased, achieving the lowest errors at 32 frames.

-The above findings suggest that the models struggle at (i) capturing spatial relationships between entities over time, and (ii) effectively utilizing increased temporal information during inference.
+The above findings suggest that the open source models struggle at (i) capturing spatial relationships between entities over time, and (ii) effectively utilizing increased temporal information during inference.